atelier-saulx/selva/README.md

 - Schemas enforce data types with built-in validation

-- Persistence layer using GIT-LFS allowing backups every 5 minutes and access to all versions of the data available at all times
+- Persistence layer using any s3 enpoint allowing backups every 5 minutes and access to all versions of the data available at all times

 - JSON-based DSL for queries